drclaw1394/perl-export-these/README.md

 ## Rexporting Symbols

-If a subroutine called `_reexport` exists in your package, it will be called during import, after the normal symbols have been processed.
-The first argument is the package name of importer (the target), the remaining arguments are the names of symbols or tags to import.
+If a subroutine called `_reexport` exists in your package, it will be called on (with the -> notation) during import, after the normal symbols have been processed.
+The first argument is the package name of exporter, the second is package name of the importer (the target), and the remaining arguments are the names of symbols or tags to import.

 In this subroutine, you call `import` on as any packages you want to reexport: